UnearthedArcana/B_Spells/README.md

 **General**: Set to Opposition School: Enchantment unless IWDEE style spells is installed (where it will be Conjurer as in IWDEE)

 ### Level 5

+**Snilloc's Major Missile** (New)
+(Evocation)

+Level: 5
+Range: Visual range of the caster
+Duration: Instant
+Casting Time: 1
+Area of Effect: 1 creature
+Saving Throw: None

+Major Missile is much like Magic Missile, creating a single missile of magical energy that darts forth from the wizard's fingertip and unerringly strike their target, which must be a creature of some sort.
+This missile inflicts 1d4+1 points of damage, plus 1d4+1 for every two levels thereafter, to a maximum of 15d4 +15.

 **Usurp Shell** (New)
 (Necromancy)